TravisWheelerLab/DIPLOMAT/docs/source/overview.rst

-DIPLOMAT supports two primary modes for performing animal tracking, an unsupervised mode, which simply runs DIPLOMAT on a video and outputs a file containing tracking information per body part and individual, and supervised mode, which displays the tracked results in a user interface, where the user can make adjustments and rerun DIPLOMAT as many times as needed on the modified results before saving them.
+DIPLOMAT supports two primary modes for performing animal tracking, an unsupervised mode, which simply runs DIPLOMAT on a video and outputs a file containing tracking information per body part and individual, and a supervised mode, which displays the tracked results in a user interface, where the user can make adjustments and rerun DIPLOMAT as many times as needed on the modified results before saving them.
 DIPLOMAT also contains additional tools for visualizing, storing, and tweaking tracking results.